Some States are Stacking on EV Tax Credits & Rebates on to Federal EV Tax Credits

 A State-by-State List of Electric Vehicle Tax Credits, Rebates, & Incentives

 On top of the electric vehicle tax credit, a number of states have hybrid and electric vehicle tax credits, rebates, and incentives.
-I’ll highlight what I was able to dig up for 2023 and 2024, but you will need to do some further digging and check with your state to make sure these incentives still apply, as they change frequently, and often depend on state funding per year (first-come, first-serve).
+I’ll highlight what I was able to dig up for 2025, but you will need to do some further digging and check with your state to make sure these incentives still apply, as they change frequently, and often depend on state funding per year (first-come, first-serve).
 Some states have run out of funding early or mid-year in the past, so it’s important to do your homework prior to purchase, not after.
 If your state is not listed, my research came up empty.
 If I missed something in your state, let me know and I’ll add it.

 Colorado